 Just because your class is online, it doesn’t mean that you aren’t required to attend it.
 Just as the traditional way of learning, online learning requires you to be present, focused, and engaged in the virtual classroom.

-Online colleges know how important student services are.
+Online degrees know how important student services are.
 They know that the support they give to their students will guarantee student retention.
 If the college you’re considering applying to doesn’t provide ways to get into contact with the school’s library, alumni, or faculty, then you might want to research other alternatives.

 Realistic graduation time